configdotsys/unified-model-feedback-stability/README.md

-# A Unified Model of Feedback Stability
+# A Unified Physical Model of Feedback Stability in Control Theory

 This repository presents an independent engineering white paper defining a unified physical model of feedback stability in linear control systems.